ConnorGibbons/SwiftAIS/README.md

 *(This site is a work in progress!
 Some rarer message types can cause errors when displaying output.
 If you find one, let me know! connor@ccgibbons.com)*

 ## Requirements
-- An ARM-based Mac running macOS 15 or newer *-- CI builds for macOS 13+.
-However any version <15 (and Intel macs) are untested.*
+- A machine running macOS or Linux
 - [Xcode Command Line Tools](https://developer.apple.com/xcode/resources/)
-- RTL-SDR & an antenna (antennas designed for the VHF range are ideal, but not strictly required)
+- Any SDR supported by SoapySDR (RTL-SDR included!) & an antenna (antennas designed for the VHF range are ideal, but not strictly required)
 - Be located near marine activity (Reception range limited by VHF propagation.
 Inland users are likely out of range.)

 ## Quick Start